2017 South Main Association Board of Directors

 Cathy Lynch, Vice President

 Cathy lives in South Main with her husband, Terry.
 A registered dietitian, she was director of food and nutrition at LeBonheur Children’s Medical Center and St. Jude Children’s Research Hospital for more than 25 years.
-Cathy currently is the healthcare specialist at Sysco Memphis with plans to retire in March 2017 to devote time to her three grandchildren and the South Main community.
+Cathy recently retired from her role as the healthcare specialist at Sysco Memphis to devote time to her three grandchildren and the South Main community.

 Grace Raffensberger, Past President

-Grace works Downtown as a marketing specialist for AutoZone, previously serving as an account executive for Sullivan Branding.
+Grace works as a marketing specialist for AutoZone and previously served as an account executive for Sullivan Branding.
 She graduated from Temple University in advertising.
 Grace now lives in Midtown, though her heart and enthusiasm is reserved for South Main.

 Sara Cullins, Treasurer

 Sara is the associate director of development for Kappa Delta Foundation Inc. She volunteers for